 Brexit and what it means for New Zealand’s primary industries

-The United Kingdom left the European Union on 31 January 2020.
+The United Kingdom (UK) left the European Union (EU) on 31 January 2020 entering a transition period which will expire on 31 December 2020.
 Find out what it may mean for New Zealand's primary industries.

 On this page: